-In this post I will connect the term The Kingdom of Heaven with Kathryn Tanner’s ideas in Theories of Culture.1 I will then propose that this is a missional imagination of how the Trinitarian God is at work in the world.
+In this post I will connect the term The Kingdom of Heaven with Kathryn Tanner’s ideas in Theories of Culture. ((Tanner, Kathryn.
+Theories of Culture: A New Agenda for Theology Guides to Theological Inquiry.
+Minneapolis: Fortress Press, 1997.))
+I will then propose that this is a missional imagination of how the Trinitarian God is at work in the world.

 What prompted these thoughts

 This week I have been working on a sermon for Advent 1 from Daniel 3:8-30.
 Here we read the story of Shadrach, Meshach, and Adednego as they refused to bow down to Nebuchadnezzar’s idol as they were in exile.
 The Gospel lesson was from John 18:36-37 where Jesus says that his Kingdom is not from this world.

 All of these elements converged to get me thinking about what it means to be not from this world and to be a church in exile, or, as Hans Küng calls it, a Pilgrim People. ((Küng, Hans.
 The Church.
 New York: Sheed and Ward, 1968.))
 The following two illustrations depict two different ways of imagining the Kingdom of Heaven and her relationship to the world.

 Key Sources for these Ideas

 As I was creating these illustrations I realized that they are heavily influenced by three sources from my academic research.